What on earth is a fistula?

 My story: I am an Aussie Nurse called Virginia.
 I fell in love with Nepal many years ago, have visited many times and for many years, have been helping support many people who for many reasons lack access to health and medical care.

 In 2004, an episode of medical negligence left me with a fistula.
 It was hard enough putting up with complete urinary incontinence for two months let alone a life time, even with access to a correct diagnosis, incontinence products, a supportive family and friends, affordable medical care and a skilled surgeon who cured me.

-if you have any questions, want to contact us or would like any more information about any aspect of the work please visit our website: www.roads-to-rehab-nepal.org
+With your help, we can change the lives of fistula affected women in Nepal who have no one else to turn to and nowhere else to go.
+If you have any questions, want to contact us or would like any more information about any aspect of the work please visit our website: www.roads-to-rehab-nepal.org

 With grateful thanks,